NoshinXD/noshinxd.github.io/_pages/about.md

   - /about.html
 ---

-I currently work as a Embedded Software Engineer at Austin, TX.
+I currently work as a Software Engineer at Austin, TX.
 Previously, I received my M.S. in *Computer Science from Courant Institute of Mathematical Sciences, New York University (NYU)* and my B.S. in Mathematics from *University of Illinois Urbana-Champaign*, with minors in Computer Science and Electrical and Computer Engineering.

 My main research interest is to develop improved representation learning methods that have a solid interpretability based on the foundation of machine learning or probabilistic explanation.
 I wish to push the boundaries of deep models by learning better representations at scale.
 I am eager to persistently improve my levels of understandings in diverse areas of studies including but not limited to 1).
 Bayesian Machine Learning, 2).
 Self/Semi-Supervised Learning, 3).
-Fairness/Robustness in Machine Learning.
+Fairness/Robustness in Machine Learning, 4).
+AI for Social Good.

 I am always looking for research collaborations on the research topics I mentioned above.
 If you have any potential oppotunities, please don't hesitate to reach out me though email!